AU STAT 427/627 Statistical Machine Learning

 - The typical class will include walking through lecture notes on concepts and methods as well as exercises and demonstrations of methods in R.

-- There will be a quiz at the end of each class covering material from the prior class and homework.
+- There will be a quiz most classes covering material from the prior class and homework so you can assess your understanding of the material.

 - Lecture Notes will be posted on Canvas before each class.
 The notes cover concepts, methods and practical examples using R.